brandonbloom/test2/README.md

   * `:args` - seq of the post-eval'd arg-values passed to :fn
   * `:raw-args` - seq of the pre-eval'd arg-forms passed to :fn

+There are some helper functions for assertions.
+Look at `test2.transition/is` and `test2.transition/are` if you're migrating from clojure.test.

+TODO: Add more!
+Especially if coming from Speclj or Midje.

 ### Finding tests

+There are some concrete helper functions for finding tests in your namespace.

+* `test2.core/get-test-fns` - Return a seq of all test functions in all this project's namespaces matching the given regex (loading them if necessary?), or all if no regex provided.
+* `test2.core/run-test-fn` - Runs a single test-fn, wrapping `*test-results*` around it, and returning the test-results.
+* `default-runner` - Just maps `get-test-fns` with `run-test-fn` and passes results to reporter.
+* `default-randomized-runner` - Same as `default-runner` but runs tests in random order.
+Note: this does not affect the order they are reported in.

+If you're running tests from in a REPL, you'd call `default-runner` as it is the highest-level entry-point.

+TODO: figure out where the selector-fn fits into all this.
+I'm starting to think it needs to have a single stable high-level runner, that filters tests by sel-fn, finds the inner-runner, finds the report, and puts them all together.
+Seems legit?
+If you don't pass them, they'll be found out from your configs.

 ### Running tests

+`run-all-tests` will run all tests, finds your reporter, and passes the results to it.
+Your reporter should do the rest.

 ### Reporting on tests